 So you have your AC on, but now it won’t turn off.
 Or, it turns on and cycles frequently.
 This could mean several things.
 If it’s a new system you haven’t used before, the equipment may not be the right size to properly cool your home, which causes it to run longer, or to cycle rapidly, depending on whether it is under or over-sized.
 It may also be that the inside unit turns off, but that your outside unit does not stop running.
 You can test this by turning the thermostat fan switch off and seeing if it continues to run.
 Low refrigerant or faulty relays may be to blame, or a bad blower motor inside, but you should call a certified HVAC tech to diagnose the problem correctly.

 Your Air Conditioner Is Frozen

-Once again, this could be the culprit of insufficient air flow.
-Check to make sure that you air filter is clean.
-In an opposite effect as described earlier, the cold air may be trapped inside your system, which can and will eventually freeze your unit.
+Once again, this could be the culprit of insufficient airflow.
+Check to make sure that your air filter is clean.
+In the opposite effect as described earlier, the cold air may be trapped inside your system, which can and will eventually freeze your unit.
 A faulty relay or bad blower motor could again be the culprit—causing the outside unit to keep running even though the inside unit not moving the air.

 Having A Problem?

 Don’t worry, Air Group’s got you covered.
 Our certified technicians can help you with any of these problems—and they’re just a click away.
 To prevent further problems, however, we suggest routine maintenance.
 Routine maintenance elongates the lifespan of your appliances, reduces performance issues considerably, and ensures your peace of mind.
 Learn more about Air Group’s maintenance plans here.